-- It is expected that the focus of new market housing should be on 3-bedroom homes due to the demand for family homes from newly forming households.
-There may also be some demand for appropriate medium sized homes (2-bedroom) from older households wishing to downsize, but still wishing to retain the flexibility allowing friends and family to stay. - In comparison, affordable housing for rent should be focused on achieving a more even spilt of 1-, 2- and 3-bedroom homes.
+- Reflecting this and a number of other factors, it is expected that the focus of new market housing should be on 3-bedroom homes due to the demand for family homes from newly forming households.
+There may also be some demand for appropriate medium sized homes (2-bedroom) from older households wishing to downsize, but still wishing to retain the flexibility i.e. to allow friends and family to stay. - In comparison, affordable housing for rent should be focused on achieving a more even spilt of 1-, 2- and 3-bedroom homes.